Dean Hartgraves

-Dean Charles Hartgraves (born August 12, 1966) is a former Major League Baseball pitcher who played in 1995, 1996, and 1998 with the Houston Astros, Atlanta Braves, and San Francisco Giants.
+Dean Charles Hartgraves (born August 12, 1966) is an American former Major League Baseball pitcher who played in 1995, 1996, and 1998 with the Houston Astros, Atlanta Braves, and San Francisco Giants.
 He threw left-handed but batted right-handed.
 Hartgraves attended Crater High School in Central Point, Oregon before attending Fresno State University and Portland State University.

-Hartgraves was selected by the New York Mets in the 12th round of the 1986 Major League Baseball Draft.
-He did not sign that time, but when he was drafted by the Astros in the 20th round of the 1987 Major League Baseball Draft, he did.
+Hartgraves was selected by the New York Mets in the 12th round of the 1986 Major League Baseball draft.
+He did not sign that time, but when he was drafted by the Astros in the 20th round of the 1987 Major League Baseball draft, he did.
 Between 1987 and 1995, Hartgraves spent his time in the Astros farm system, mostly with Triple-A Tucson and Double-A Jackson.
 Perhaps his best minor league season was 1992 with Jackson, where he went 9–6 with a 2.76 ERA.